trygvebw/everydream/README.md

 ## Main features

-* **Supervised Learning** - Caption support reads the filename for each image as opposed to just token/class of dream booth implementations.
+* **Supervised Learning** - Caption support reads the filename (or if present a .txt file) for each image as opposed to just token/class of dream booth implementations.
 This also means you can train multiple subjects, multiple art styles, or whatever multiple-anything-you-want in one training session into one model, including the context around your characters, like their clothing, background, cityscapes, or the common artstyle shared across them.
 * **Multiple Aspect Ratios** - Supports everything from 1:1 (square) to 4:1 (super tall) or 1:4 (super wide) all at the same time with no fuss.
 * **Auto-Scaling** - Automatically resizes the image to the aspect ratios of the model.
 No need to crop or resize images.
 Just throw them in and let the code do the work.
 * **Recursive load** - Loads all images in a folder and subfolders so you can organize your data set however you like.